pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1296 Merging CSV Files

+Today I learned how to merge two CSV files with pandas, I need to do a filter between the CSV files next, save the new data frame generated in a new CSV.
+First, I need to try to do this with Spark, but I have some problems trying to read a .xlsx file with Spark, for this reason I use pandas that have support for this files.

 ##### Day 1295 Searching Simplicity

 Today I had a frustrating experience trying to use a technique that wasn't necessary for the task at hand.
 Sometimes, we